CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 ## Motivation
 [Motivation]: #motivation

 Database migrations are a complex topic.
-Before delving into the details of this proposal it will be helpful to define some terminology, identify the relevant system components, and differentiate between different types of migrations.
+Before delving into the details of the motivation and proposal it will be helpful to define some terminology, identify the relevant system components, and differentiate between different types of migrations.

 ### Background on BFD Applications